 But I also spent many nights on my bathroom floor sobbing and wishing I was dead.
 Nobody could see what I was experiencing.
 I could not explain it adequately, and I could not define it for myself in a way that would set me free from it.

-Sometimes I would skip communion at church, feeling I was unworthy of God’s love.
+Sometimes I would skip communion at worship services, feeling I was unworthy of God’s love.
 If I was a good Christian, my husband would be happy with me.
 He would be pleased and satisfied.
 Since he wasn’t, and since he blamed me for everything, I felt deep inside it was my fault, and I even wondered if I was a “Christian” wannabe.
 Maybe God had not “chosen” me?
 I was reminded what a horrible sinner I was at home and at church.
 Grace was for my husband.
 Not for me.

 Ten more years went by.
 The night before Easter, 2013, my husband bruised both sides of our 10-year-old’s face in one of his discipline sessions with her in the basement.
 The next morning when I saw her face, I brought her to him and told him to look at her.
 He said, “I didn’t do that!”
 He blamed her and said she did it to herself by bashing her head against his hands over and over.